Which group sales proposals usually make it to the top of the pile?

 To hit your sales goals, your proposal better impress clients with every word instead of stopping your ambitious sale dead in its tracks.

-So, ditch the one-size-fits-all proposal template that is shared amongst your sales team.
+So, ditch the one-size-fits-all proposal template that is shared among your sales team.
 Planners want to work with a person, not a robot.
 So, customize, customize, customize – in both style and substance.

-Here are five rules to live by when crafting your next group sales proposal:
+Here are five pro tips to live by when crafting your next group sales proposal:

 Just like everyone else, meeting planners are asking ‘what’s in it for me?’
 Planners don’t care how wonderful, beautiful, amazing, first-class your hotel is.

 When they receive your proposal, they just want to know you plan on meeting their and their attendees’ needs.
 Gather as much intelligence on the group as you can.
 Call the planner to get more insight and really LISTEN to what they’re telling you and gather all the intel you’ll need to structure an irresistible and relevant proposal.